ossf/osv-schema/docs/schema.md

 ordering. **A version is considered affected if it lies within any one of the ranges or is listed in the versions list.**

-The `versions` list should - with one exception - always be present, to allow software to answer the question "is this specific version affected?" without having to contain code specific to every different ecosystem.
-The one exception is if the affected versions can be accurately summarized by one or more non- overlapping ranges.
-In that case, the ranges can be listed instead, in entries in the `ranges` field with an appropriate type (see below).
+The `versions` list is generally recommended to always be present, to allow software to easily answer the question "is this specific version affected?" without having to contain code specific to every different ecosystem.
+If the affected versions can be accurately summarized by one or more non-overlapping ranges, they may be encoded using the `ranges` field with an appropriate type (see below).
 In this case, the ranges act as a kind of compact form of a larger `versions` list.
-Products or ecosystems that do not use version identifiers that can be represented as ranges should include the enumerated `versions` list instead, though they can also add ranges of the appropriate type for additional context.
+Tooling and infrastructure such as https://osv.dev are able to expand these ranges for supported ecosystems into the `versions` list for easier consumption.
+Products or ecosystems that do not use version identifiers that can be represented as ranges **must** include the enumerated `versions` list instead.

 ### affected[].package field